Lessons for a Warming Planet

 Description

-The relationship between humans and the environment in the United States has been a tale of countless contrasting, overlapping trends, movements, and tensions.
-Cultivating both the planet’s biggest environmental threats and its most creative innovations for protecting human and ecological health, US laws have been the key driver of both exploitation and temperance; destruction and restoration; and resistance and adaptation.
+The relationship between humans and the environment in the United States reflects tales of countless contrasting and overlapping trends, movements, and tensions.
+Law has cultivated both the planet’s biggest environmental threats and its most creative innovations for protecting human and ecological health.
+U.S. laws have driven both exploitation and temperance; destruction and restoration; and resistance and adaptation.

 Lessons for a Warming Planet showcases the fundamental role the law has served in reckoning with environmental harm in the United States.
-Authors Alejandro E. Camacho and Brigham Daniels explore the full arc of US Environmental legal history across five major periods in the United States: the Allocation Era, Teddy Roosevelt’s Progressive Era, the Modernization Era, the Environmental Era of the Sixties and Seventies, and the contemporary Contested Era.
-Through this rich history, the book considers the ways leadership, social movements, political coalitions, information, and technologies have both been catalyzed by the law and have advanced legal change.
+Authors Alejandro E. Camacho and Brigham Daniels explore the full arc of U.S. environmental legal history across five major periods in the United States, reaching as far back as North America’s colonization and ending with the present.
+Through this rich history, the book considers the ways leadership, social movements, political coalitions, information, and technologies have both been catalyzed by the law and have advanced environmental change.

 Available Editions